isaqueks/jsxtohtml/README.md

     -cssf The output CSS file <optional>
     -csse The template style element selector to insert CSS in. <optional>

-Example: `npm run jsxtohtml -i ./src/App.jsx -o ./output/static.html -t ./public/index.html -s div#root -cssf ./output/style.css`
+Example: `npm run jsxtohtml -- -i ./src/App.jsx -o ./output/static.html -t ./public/index.html -s div#root -cssf ./output/style.css`
+Note: The `--` is to tell npm to pass the arguments to `jsxtohtml`

 ## Styles/SASS compiler
 In a React component, it's very common to use `import './style.css'` to import the component styles.
 By doing that, you must specify `jsxtohtml` what to do with the styles, otherwise `jsxtohtml` will just ignore them.
 By using the `-cssf` option (which stands for "cssfile"), you can specify a output CSS file to output all the styles in a single file.
 By using the `-csse` option (which stands for "csselement"), you can specify a style element selector to output the CSS to (like `<style>...css stuff...</style>`).
 By using `-csse`, you must use a template too.